Cecil Clavering: Life

-In 1935 Clavering entered the only design competition ever held for direct entry into the professional class of H.M.Office of Works and was offered a post in Shanghai.
-He was to provide all buildings and accommodation needs of the Diplomatic and Consular Service of the Far East from Siam to Japan.
+In 1935 Clavering entered the only design competition ever held for direct entry into the professional class of HM Office of Works examination in architecture and was offered a post as architectural assistant in Shanghai, China.
+He was to provide all buildings and accommodation needs of the Diplomatic and Consular Service of the Far East from Siam (Thailand) to Japan.

 In 1934 Clavering had married Maysie Hanlon whom he had met whilst studying at Durham University.
 She was the daughter of a grocer who owned several shops on Tyneside.
 They travelled to Shanghai together and their daughter, Ann, was born there in August 1935.
 They lived in a house provided for them in the grounds of the British Consulate.
+It appears that neither of Clavering's designs for a new Embassy at Nanjing or Consulate General at Shanghai were ever built due to the prevailing political situation.

 In 1941 the family returned to England by sea via Canada and America.
-They lived near London during this wartime period and Clavering remained with the Office of Works.
+They lived near London during this wartime period with Clavering remaining at the Ministry of Works.
 He then specialised in buildings and facilities for research throughout England.
-These included the Blue Streak Project at Spadeadam in Cumbria; the wind tunnels for the Royal Aircraft Establishment at Farnborough and Bedford, and the radio communication centre at Goonhilly Downs in Cornwall.
+These included the Blue Streak Project at Spadeadam in Cumbria; wind tunnels for RAE Farnborough's Royal Aircraft Establishment at Bedford opened in 1957, and the radio communication centre at Goonhilly Downs in Cornwall.

 He was later involved in the design of the buildings housing the Nuclear Reactors at Windscale in Cumbria, now called Sellafield, and Britain’s first working Nuclear Power Station.
 Another project, the rebuilding of Whitehall in London, was later aborted.
 His final project, the Public Record Office at Kew, he regarded as his best work.

+Clavering made a RIBA Liecentiate member application 17 December 1951 whilst working for the Ministry of Works and living at Callaly, Hayes Lane, Kenley, Surrey.
+He was proposed by Sir Charles Mole, M.O.W., Lambeth Bridge House, 28 December 1951.

-Clavering was awarded the OBE for Services to Architecture in 1971 and he and Maysie then retired to Harrogate for their final years.
+Clavering was awarded an OBE in the 1971 New Years honours list as superintending architect at the Department of the Environment for services to architecture.
+He and Maysie then retired to Harrogate for their final years.